rbhughes/pg_ppdm/readme.md

 \q

 ```
+NOTE: The PPDM38 scripts include a custom script to set foreign keys to DEFERRABLE by default.
+Comment out `PPDM38.defer` to exclude this.

 If all goes well, you should have a *ppdm39* database with gobs of tables in the *ppdm* schema owned by the admin *ppdm_user* with a password of *ppdm_pass* like this: